Sifchain/sifnode/smart-contracts/Blocklist_Sync.md

 ## Devnotes

-If you just want to test the sync, all you have to do is add this to your .env file:
+If you just want to test the sync, all you have to do is run the command

 ```
-USE_FORKING=1
+yarn blocklist:test
 ```

-Then, run the command `yarn blocklist:test`.
 It will fork the mainnet and simulate the sync.